The Short Version:

 There are a number of other ways I’ve helped writers fine-tune their stories, from writing workshops with youth on the houseless continuum in Portland, OR to teaching at the college level.
 It has been my honor to be a teacher of ESL at Portland English Language Academy and a college English teacher at the University of Nebraska Omaha, where I also worked in the writing center.

 In what sometimes feels like past lives, I played two years of roller derby, was a karaoke DJ in a Midwestern lesbian bar, and had the honor of being a caretaker for a pair of turkeys, a goose, eight ducks, six chickens, two goats and an alpaca while living on a cooperative land project.
 I’ve watched a tornado touch down from my back yard, gone cliff diving in Kentucky, and was sent to Europe by myself when I was twelve (this isn’t like two truths and a lie–it’s all true).

-When I’m not writing, reading or playing games, I am likely spying on birds, wild-harvesting food, hiking, cycling, hanging in my hammock or serving as a heated bed and on-demand food dispensary for my cat Bill.
+When I’m not writing, reading or playing games, I am likely spying on birds, bike camping, or hanging in my hammock after a day of hiking.